All Episodes

 That's not what we have reflected.

-So again, if we were a hoaxer in the medieval era, we would have created the Jesus of our time, which is this effeminate Jesus.
+So again, if we were a hoaxer in the Medieval era, we would have created the Jesus of our time, which is this effeminate Jesus.

 No, what do we have in here?

-You know, we know Jesus walked 20,000 miles in his ministry.
+We have a man's man, a long haired man, a man, you know, we know Jesus walked twenty thousand miles in his ministry.

-There was no Ubers or rideshare apps.
+There was no Uber or ride share apps.

 unidentified